gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 ### Microsoft Azure (On-premises license & Azure marketplace)

 Gatling Corp provides certified images that you choose in the Gatling Enterprise Microsoft Azure configuration.
 This image will be used as a base for your injectors.
-However, you can still build a custom one with a JDK from 8 to 11 installed, a key pair without password configured and the port 22 and 9999 opened.
+However, you can still build a custom one with a JDK 8, 11 or 17 installed, a key pair without password configured and the port 22 and 9999 opened.

 There are requirements before creating an Azure pool: